-After two winters of stuffing my face around this city I love, I thought I would put together a guide to Saigon street food, gathering some of the places I keep coming back to in one place.
+After two winters of stuffing my face around this city I love, I decided to put together a guide to Saigon street food, gathering some of the places I keep coming back to in one place.
 These are not the absolute best of everything, but rather a cross-section of delicious, cheap and authentic foods that are also conveniently located.
 I tended to head to outer districts more often, on the hunt for that bun mam a friend told me about, or what was billed as “the best Peking duck in town” by my enthused landlady.

 While fun side trips to outer districts are great, I wanted to put together a post that would be more helpful for short-term trips.
 The restaurants and street stalls below are fairly central to where most travellers stay, meaning people can frequent them even if in town only briefly.

 The Ho Chi Minh City / Saigon Street Food Guide: Self-Guided Street Food Tour

 One specific soup, a sweet-and-sour canh chua (photo in the “street food” section below), was what initially led me to the city.
 I was lured in by the complicated tastes and unfamiliar sting of the rice paddy herb on my tongue.
 It might have been one soup that brought me to Saigon, but it was the rest of the food that kept me there, and keeps me coming back.
 It is not just taste of food that makes Saigon so enthralling, but the act of eating as well, and all of the craziness that eating comprises.
 The swirling noise, the families all sitting and enjoying a meal on the street, smiling at you fumbling with your condiments.
 The beauty of food being not just a necessity but also a sight in and of itself: a window into culture, and a source of endless wonder.